thedignifiedco/spring-petclinic/README.md

 | Bean Validation / Hibernate Validator: simplify Maven dependencies and backward compatibility |[HV-790](https://hibernate.atlassian.net/browse/HV-790) and [HV-792](https://hibernate.atlassian.net/browse/HV-792) |
 | Spring Data: provide more flexibility when working with JPQL queries | [DATAJPA-292](https://github.com/spring-projects/spring-data-jpa/issues/704) |

+## Security Features

+This repository implements enterprise-grade security practices:

+- **Vulnerability Scanning**: Automated scanning of source code and dependencies
+- **Container Security**: Secure Docker builds with non-root user execution
+- **Code Quality**: Automated code style enforcement and coverage requirements
+- **Supply Chain Security**: SBOM generation and dependency tracking
+- **Compliance**: License checking and audit trail generation

+For security concerns, please email security@thedignified.co or see [SECURITY.md](SECURITY.md).

 ## Contributing

-The [issue tracker](https://github.com/spring-projects/spring-petclinic/issues) is the preferred channel for bug reports, feature requests and submitting pull requests.
+The [issue tracker](https://github.com/thedignifiedco/spring-petclinic/issues) is the preferred channel for bug reports, feature requests and submitting pull requests.

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org>.
 All commits must include a __Signed-off-by__ trailer at the end of each commit message to indicate that the contributor agrees to the Developer Certificate of Origin.
 For additional details, please refer to the blog post [Hello DCO, Goodbye CLA: Simplifying Contributions to Spring](https://spring.io/blog/2025/01/06/hello-dco-goodbye-cla-simplifying-contributions-to-spring).